 When learning Spanish as a beginner, it’s far better to gain a limited understanding of many areas than a deep understanding of a few.
-This is because lots can be learnt intuitively, without the need for dedicated study, so it’s better to cover a lot an increase the chances of that happening.
+This is because lots can be learnt intuitively, without the need for dedicated study, so it’s better to cover a lot to increase the chances of that happening.

-Danger: These days, comprehensive can be overlooked, in favour of smartphone apps.
+Danger: These days, comprehensive approaches can be overlooked, in favour of smartphone apps.
 (You can blame the “App Villain” for that!)
 Although you can find some great resources on your smartphone, apps are disastrous in one important aspect: focus.

 The major advantage of a more comprehensive course, in my opinion, is that it makes the job of focusing so much easier.